I can tell you what snakes don’t eat.

 What’s the biggest animal that a snake can eat?

 The biggest animals that snakes have been known to eat are deer or cows.
 Larger snakes have eaten humans as well.
+This article on what boa constrictors eat has a video of a boa swallowing a whole pig.
+And this article on what Burmese pythons eat has a video of pythons and alligators eating each other.

 Snakes are carnivorous animals that feast on a wide variety of animals.
 If your pet snake likes to eat a particular animal in the wild that is hard to find where you live, you can train it to accept pre-killed rodents.
 Those are always easy to find and every snake (assuming it is large enough), will be happy to eat them once they get used to them.